Best Sleeping Bag 2025

 Versatility | 7

-Cons - Slightly heavier than ultralight alternatives, may be too warm for summer
+Cons - Slightly heavy for ultralight use, warm for summer

 Rab Neutrino 800